kkemple/tasker/readme.md

 ___

+#### Help / User Documentation

+You can view all user documentation on the [wiki](https://github.com/kkemple/tasker/wiki/Application).

+___

 #### Development Documentation

-You can view all documentation by navigating to `http://localhost:8888/docs/`
+You can view all development documentation by navigating to `http://localhost:8888/docs/`

 ___